codecell/shooting_game/README.md

 ## Description
-  This is basically a shooter desktop game, a single player game.
-The player has 3 enemy objects(An Artificial Intelliegnce-powered Asteroid and 2 enemy spaceships) to either gun down or avoid completely.
+  This is basically a shooter desktop game, a single-player game.
+The player has 3 enemy objects(An Artificial Intelligence-powered Asteroid and 2 enemy spaceships) to either gun down or avoid completely.
   The game can be controlled with the following commands;
             ====== Movement =====